open-traffic-generator/ixia-c/docs/deployments.md

 docker-compose -f deployments/<scenario>.yml down
 ```

-On most systems, `docker-compose` needs to be installed separately even when docker is already installed.
-Please check [docker prerequisites](prerequisites.md#docker) for more details.
+On most of the systems, `docker-compose` needs to be installed separately even if the docker is already installed.
+For more information, see [docker prerequisites](prerequisites.md#docker) .

->All the scenarios mentioned in upcoming sections describe both manual and automated (requiring docker-compose) steps.
+>All the scenarios that are mentioned in the following sections, describe both manual and automated (requiring docker-compose) steps.

 ### Deployment Parameters